 The Family Nurse Practitioner specialization prepares students to deliver comprehensive primary care to individuals from infancy through adulthood.
 A strong emphasis is placed on the acquisition of knowledge and skills necessary for health promotion and illness intervention.

-The part-time SIUE Family Nurse Practitioner specialization provides cutting-edge clinical practice sites and opportunities that give FNP students an advantage in their development as advanced practice health care delivery specialists.
+The full-time SIUE Family Nurse Practitioner specialization of the DNP program (FNP DNP) provides cutting-edge clinical practice sites and opportunities that give FNP students an advantage in their development as advanced practice health care delivery specialists.
 Graduates are eligible to take the Family Nurse Practitioner certification exams offered by the American Nurses Credentialing Center and the American Academy of Nurse Practitioners.
-To facilitate learners' access to FNP education, the specialization is offered at both our Edwardsville and Springfield campuses.
-Courses are generally offered in the evenings and are taught using a combination of face-to-face, distance technology, and online learning techniques.
+To facilitate learners' access to FNP education, the specialization is offered in a hybrid format, with the majority of classes provided online.
+Courses that are on campus will be scheduled for Thursday during the day on the Edwardsville campus, with the majority of the face-to-face sessions occurring during the first few semesters of the program.

 Family nurse practitioners will continue to be in high demand with the new revisions to health care funding, especially in rural and underserved areas.
 Family nurse practitioners work in diverse settings including physicians' offices, clinics, emergency rooms, intensive care units, specialized care centers like oncology care centers, women's health centers, and renal care centers.
 Family nurse practitioners can also become faculty members in schools of nursing to help mentor and guide future students.